DharshiBalasubramaniyam/To-Do-List/README.md

 # To-Do-List
-This is a simple to do list app using HTML, CSS and JavaScript The main features of this project are,
+This is a simple to do list app using HTML, CSS and JavaScript.

+The main features of this project are,
 - User can add tasks
 - User can delete tasks